 The winner in 2008 was South African writer Henrietta Rose-Innes, for her story “Poison”, which also won the HSBC / SA PEN Literary Award, judged by JM Coetzee.

-Her novel Nineveh was published in 2011 by Umuzi (Random House Struik), who also brought out her collected stories, Homing, in 2010.
-Two previous novels (Shark's Egg, 2000 and Rock Alphabet, 2004) were published by Kwela Books.
+In 2012, her short story “Sanctuary” took second place in the BBC International Short Story Competition.
+Her novel Nineveh was published in 2011 by Umuzi (Random House Struik), who also published her collected stories, Homizng, in 2010.
+Ninevah was shortlisted for the 2012 South African Sunday Times Fiction Prize and the M-Net Literary Award.
+Two previous novels, Shark's Egg, 2000 and Rock Alphabet, 2004, were published by Kwela Books.
 Her short stories have been widely published, appearing in The Granta Book of the African Short Story and The Best American Nonrequired Reading 2011.

 copyright 2009 The Caine Prize

 Registered charity number: 1039039

 Africa95 is a company Limited by Guarantee; Registered in England & Wales; Company No 02813337

 The Caine Prize for African Writing is a registered trademark in the UK